cxw620/rust-polyglot/docs/intro.rst

 The usual aggregation of the Rust libraries making up a single Rust program involves obtaining all of the source code to all the libraries and building them into a single executable with static linking.
-(By default, dynamic linking is still used for FFI libraries.)
+(Generally, dynamic linking is still used for FFI libraries.)

 Overview - implementation, docs, tooling, etc.
 ----------------------------------------------